 The simplest and most subtle landscape borders that effectively separate your lawn from a garden are 4-in.deep strips of steel, aluminum or plastic.
-They all bend easily into smooth, graceful curves and stop the spread of grass roots.
+The metal lawn edging bends easily into smooth, graceful curves and stops the spread of grass roots.
 However, painted aluminum and steel offer the sleekest, most refined garden edging look because they almost disappear against the grass and garden bed.
 The plastic types of garden edging have a prominent black bulge along the top edge.
 All work best on fairly even terrain; if you have a lot of dips and rises, it’s easier to install a paver border.

-Although aluminum and steel cost about the same, we chose aluminum because it was much lighter.
+Although aluminum and steel landscape edging cost about the same, we chose aluminum because it was much lighter.
 It weighs about 41 lbs. per 100 ft., while steel weighs about 225.
-With aluminum, you get a professional look without the heavy lifting.
+With aluminum landscape edging, you get a professional look without the heavy lifting.

-Plan to set the border with the top edge about 1/2 in. above the soil level to maintain the lawn/garden separation and keep roots from crossing over the top.
-This makes the border almost invisible and allows you to mow right over the top.
-However, be aware that the thin top edge can hurt bare feet.
+Plan to set the garden border with the top edge about 1/2 in. above the soil level to maintain the lawn/garden separation and keep roots from crossing over the top.
+This makes the garden border almost invisible and allows you to mow right over the top.
+However, be aware that the top of the thin lawn edging can hurt bare feet.
 After cutting it, make sure you round off any sharp edges with a file.

 Call your local utilities or 811 to locate underground lines before you dig and install all edging.

-You’ll find black plastic edging at every garden center and home center, sometimes in both regular and heavy-duty thicknesses.
-Buy the thicker material.
-It better withstands those inevitable bumps and hard knocks that go with lawn mowing.
+You’ll find black plastic landscaping edging at every garden center and home center, sometimes in both regular and heavy-duty thicknesses.
+Buy the thicker landscaping edging material.
+The thicker landscaping edgers better withstands those inevitable bumps and hard knocks that go with lawn mowing.

-Both concrete and brick pavers make a simple, handsome border and work well as edging material too.
+If you’re having trouble deciding between various lawn edging ideas, consider concrete or brick pavers.
+They make a simple, handsome border and work well as lawn edging material too.
 They’re ideal when you want a wide border that keeps grass out of the garden, yet allows flowers and other plants to spill over without intruding onto the grass.
 You’re less likely to chop them up with the lawn mower.

 The paver design shown here also provides a nice, flat surface for the lawn mower wheel to roll along and make a clean cut.
 You shouldn’t have to trim the edges after mowing.
 Concrete pavers (55¢ each) are designed for rugged outdoor use.
 Brick pavers ($1 each) are too, but don’t confuse them with regular bricks, which are typically softer and more likely to break down.
 Set the pavers in a bed of sand for easier positioning and leveling (Photo 3).